A gaseous RICH detector for SiD or ILD: Resolution contributions to the Cherenkov angle measurement

-Fig.~\ref{fig:RICH_distortion} shows a single Cherenkov ring for $\theta_\textrm{dip} = 4^\circ$, $p = \unit[20]{GeV}$, and $B = \unit[5]{T}$.
+Fig.~\ref{fig:RICH_distortion} shows a single Cherenkov ring for $\theta_\textrm{dip} = 4^\circ$, $p = \unit[20]{\GeVc}$, and $B = \unit[5]{T}$.
 Based on one event, one does not recognize any distortion; however, the distortion becomes clear in a sample of 300~tracks.
 One can see that the final image is actually an ellipse with out-of-focus regions at certain azimuths.
 We would therefore expect that the residuals relative to a circle will follow a sine wave.
 Indeed, that is what we see in Fig.~\ref{fig:RICH_residuals}, where we plot the raw Cherenkov angle, given by the Cherenkov radius divided by the focal length, as a function of the Cherenkov angle azimuth.
 Here, the Cherenkov radius for detector hit $i$ is given by $\sqrt{(x_\textrm{final}[i] - x_0)^2 + (z_\textrm{final}[i] - z_0)^2}$ where $x_0$ and $z_0$ correspond to the center of the circle, and the focal length is given by $R/2$ where $R$ is the radius of the spherical mirror.
 The fit of this dependency is shown in Fig.~\ref{fig:RICH_residuals}.
 We use this fit to correct for the elliptical distortion, yielding a corrected Cherenkov angle.
-This particular calculation was done for $\theta_\textrm{dip} = 4^\circ$, $p = \unit[50]{GeV}$, and $B = \unit[5]{T}$.
+This particular calculation was done for $\theta_\textrm{dip} = 4^\circ$, $p = \unit[50]{\GeVc}$, and $B = \unit[5]{T}$.
 One generally expects that this correction is dependent on the momentum and dip angle, and it corresponds to a \emph{major} improvement in obtaining a good Cherenkov angle resolution.

 Fig.~\ref{fig:RICH_corrected_4o} shows corrected Cherenkov angle distributions, which only include focusing and smearing effects, for $\theta_\textrm{dip} = 4^\circ$ and $B = \unit[5]{T}$.
 By including the correction of Fig.~\ref{fig:RICH_residuals}, the Cherenkov angle distributions improve dramatically.
-The typical RMS error is \unit[$\sim$0.25]{mrad} per photon (includes tails).
-Fig.~\ref{fig:RICH_corrected_40o} shows the same distributions for $\theta_\textrm{dip} = 40^\circ$ and $B = 2$ or \unit[5]{T}.
+The typical RMS error is \unit[$\sim$0.25]{mrad} per photon (includes tails).\footnote{It should be noted that because the distributions are not Gaussian, the RMS error does not correspond to the width of a Gaussian.} Fig.~\ref{fig:RICH_corrected_40o} shows the same distributions for $\theta_\textrm{dip} = 40^\circ$ and $B = 2$ or \unit[5]{T}.
 In this case, the typical RMS is \unit[$\sim$0.43]{mrad} per photon (includes tails).
 Comparing Figs.~\ref{fig:RICH_corrected_4o} and \ref{fig:RICH_corrected_40o}, we see that larger dip angles have larger RMS errors.